As the Stage 3 plan is neither complete nor funded, there isn’t a lot of definitive detail.

 The website is ottawa.ca/barrhavenLRT

-UPDATE 2019-10-14: There will be an open house on October 30, 2019 at 6pm at the Nepean Sportsplex – Barrhaven Light Rail Transit (Baseline Station to Barrhaven Town Centre) and Rail Grade-Separations Planning and Environmental Assessment Study.
+will be was an open house on October 30, 2019 at 6pm at the Nepean Sportsplex – Barrhaven Light Rail Transit (Baseline Station to Barrhaven Town Centre) and Rail Grade-Separations Planning and Environmental Assessment Study.
 END UPDATE

 There is a document from Transportation Committee on October 3, 2018 (also see meeting Agenda):